Soddo Gurage people: History

-Kistaneland (as the region is sometimes referred to as, is the site of numerous historical sites, such as the monolithic UNESCO World Heritage site Tiya and the similar Gereno staeles.
+Kistaneland (which the region is sometimes referred to as), is the site of numerous historical sites, such as the monolithic UNESCO World Heritage site Tiya and the similar Gereno staeles.
 It also contains several historical monasteries such as Medre Kebd Abo, and the monolithic church Adadi Mariam, a testament to the area's strong and long links with Christianity in the area.
-According to religious hagiography, St. Gebre Menfes Kidus built the Medre Kebd Abo monastery in the 11th century, later being buried there and in local tradition, it is said that the brother of Emperor Ezana of Axum, Saizana founded Adadi Mariam in 4th century, while some date back its construction to the 12th century under the reign of Lalibela (Emperor of Ethiopia) during the Zagwe dynasty.
+The Orthodox Faith is an integral cornerstone in the societal structure, morals, culture, and sub-ethnic identity amongst the Christian Kistane, although there is a small but existent Muslim minority.
+According to religious hagiography, St. Gebre Menfes Kidus built the Medre Kebd Abo monastery in the 11th century, later being buried there.
+In local tradition, it is said that the brother of Emperor Ezana of Axum, Saizana founded Adadi Mariam in the 4th century, while some date back its construction to the 12th century under the reign of Lalibela (Emperor of Ethiopia) during the Zagwe dynasty.
 Both of these are major sites of Christian pilgrimage to thousands around the country today.
-The Orthodox Faith is an integral cornerstone for the peoples' societal structure, morals, culture, and ethnic identity.
+Other significant and ancient Churches include Kondalditi Monastery near Suten, Melko Mariam, and Jugan Balewold.

 That the Kistane's homeland once stretched much further wide is attested in the discoveries of remnants of a Kistane population in Lake Wonchi and the Ambo area known as the Galila when French Explorer Antoine d'Abbadie met with them in Gojjam returning to their home in Wonchi.
-The Priests identified themselves as Kistane (Christian) Gurages, stating they were led by their hereditary ruler Abegaz Wolle who were constantly at war with the Oromo.
-Ethnologist Eike Haberland visited the area in 1955 to further research the people who by that time had almost become extinct and were in danger of being assimilated.
+The Priests identified themselves as Kistane (Christian) Gurages, stating they were led by their hereditary ruler Abegaz Wolle who was constantly at war with the Oromo.
+Ethnologist Eike Haberland visited the area in 1955 to research further the people who by that time had almost become extinct and were in danger of being assimilated.
 He also studied the ethnology of the Chebo, another related Gurage people who were already mostly assimilated by the Oromo but whose original name was Kurchase.
 He noted the Galila and Chebo both were the original inhabitants of the Dandiff mountains in Western Shewa but upon the Oromo migrations, both were forced to be confined in the foothill areas of the mountains and lake edge.
-Unlike the Chebo, the Galila lived in the higher mountains escarpments and were able to preserve their identity.
-Haberland agreed with linguist Wolf Leslaus hypothesis of the Kistane language being an extension of Gafat and denoted that the presence of the Galila sect of the Kistane in the area, as well as the Kurchase strengthened the argument that the Gurage and Gafat once shared adjacent territories much larger than the land they currently possess.
+Unlike the Chebo, the Galila lived in the higher mountain escarpments and were able to preserve their identity.
+Haberland agreed with linguist Wolf Leslaus hypothesis of the Kistane language being an extension of Gafat and noted that the presence of the Galila sect of the Kistane in the area, as well as the Kurchase strengthened the argument that the Gurage and Gafat once shared adjacent territories much larger than the land they currently possess.
 This is further affirmed by Ulrich Braukamper's conclusion of the presence of the Kistane in Waj before the migration of the Hadiya people and the discoveries of Christian relics and artifacts in Mt.
 Chilalo and the Lake Langano massifs.